Lots of opportunities require an interview first – whether it’s a graduate job, further study or a work placement. And they can be nerve-wracking!

-Employers are increasingly using video interviews during both student and graduate recruitment - especially at the moment!
+Employers are increasingly using video interviews during both student and graduate recruitment.
 TargetJobs have created a guide to video interviews.

-We've also got access to Shortlist.Me where you can prepare, practise and improve your interview skills online!
+As a University of Leeds students you also have access to our Practice Interviewer where you can prepare, practise and improve your interview skills online!
 There are a range of practice interviews for you to try and you'll get coaching and feedback on how you did.
-You can access Shortlist.me from the Resources tab in MyCareer.
+You can access Practice Interviewer from the Resources tab in MyCareer.

 How will I be interviewed?